sfl0r3nz05/HWinTheLoopPLC/README.md

 ## To Do

-1. Complete Modbus Client Flow - Real PLC - Interface - WWTP.
-2. Integrate GNS3 server with current virtualized infrastructure.
+1. Integrate GNS3 server with current virtualized infrastructure.